Atlamillias/DearPyPixl/README.md

 **Q**: **I need to conform to an older version of Dear PyGui.
 Can I still use this?**

 **A**: On paper? **No**.
 Dear PyPixl will absolutely *not* work with Dear PyGui beta versions (pre-1.0).
-Not a chance.

 However, key areas in the framework were developed using Dear PyGui v1.8.0.
-A lot may work, even when using slightly older versions -- you are welcome to try.
+A lot may work, some stuff won't.
+You are welcome to try.

-With using older versions of Dear PyGui, you may want to update the type stubs.
-At the time of writing, this can be done via `python3 -m dearpypixl` shell command (this requires that the parent process has write-access to Dear PyPixl's install directory).
-Note that this feature may be removed from Dear PyPixl without warning.